TSA Tracker Data Methodology

 1. Data Source Policy

 We only list an airport as “live” when we can pull data from an official airport-controlled system.
-We do not fabricate coverage, and we do not mark an airport live based solely on historical averages.
+We do not fabricate coverage, and we do not mark an airport live based solely on history or a generic estimate.

 - Accepted source types: official airport APIs, official airport pages with machine-readable wait-time data, or airport-operated data endpoints embedded in their own website/app.